cpjobling/EG-252-Resources/Microcontroller-Interfacing/Exercises/Exercise3/exercise3.md

 ...

-This exercise is designed for understanding of the TPM modules of MC9S08AW60 MCU and practice of the control of TPM registers in C programming.
+This exercise is designed for understanding of the TPM modules of MC9S08AW60 MCU and the practice of the control of TPM registers in C programming.
 For this exercise you will be provided with two sample C programs, one for generating a delay by the timer function and the other for pulse-width modulation (PWM) signals for driving motor, respectively.
 Electronic versions of the programs can be